 Plus, there is a range of ways you can do these kinds of training.
-Free weights such as the best adjustable dumbbells can help you build muscle but so can bodyweight exercises as well as using resistance bands.
+Free weights such as the best adjustable dumbbells can help you build muscle but so can bodyweight exercises as well as using some of the best resistance bands.

 “Weight training works by putting stress on the muscles, causing them to adapt and grow bigger and stronger,” says personal trainer and Studiobelle (opens in new tab) gym owner Angie Bell.

 “Bodyweight exercise is one that uses your body’s weight as the resistance, and it’s great for when you’re on vacation and don’t have any equipment, or when you’re short on space.
 Free weights on the other hand are free of attachment, so that means weights you can pick up and move around, like dumbbells, kettlebells, and barbells.”

 This kind of exercise is also excellent for bone health.
 A Harvard Medical School (opens in new tab) study found that weight-bearing exercise could push bone-forming cells into action, leading to stronger, denser bones.
 This is particularly important for women and anyone menopausal, as they are more at risk of developing osteoporosis (bone weakness), a study in Frontiers in Physiology (opens in new tab) found.